iforce2d/linuxcnc-gcode-server/README.md

 # linuxcnc-gcode-server
 Allows connecting to a LinuxCNC installation and executing commands, similar to linuxcncrsh.

-The motivation was to allow easier control by OpenPNP, to this end some non-standard (for LinuxCNC) commands will be intercepted and handled either within this server, or translated into something LinuxCNC can understand:
+The motivation was to allow easier control by OpenPNP.
+To this end some non-standard (for LinuxCNC) commands will be intercepted and handled either within this server, or translated into something LinuxCNC can understand:
 - M115 - firmware version
 - M114 - current position
 - M105 - read analog sensor
 - M400 - wait for completion
+- BEGINSUB - start batch
+- ENDSUB - send batch

 All other g-code commands will be passed through unchanged, and are relayed to LinuxCNC as MDI commands.